kanaka/mal/process/guide.md

 ## Reference Code

-The `process` directory contains abbreviated pseudocode and architecture images for each step of the make-a-lisp process.
+The `process` directory contains abbreviated pseudocode and architecture diagrams for each step of the make-a-lisp process.
 Use a textual diff/comparison tool to compare the previous pseudocode step with the one you are working on.
-The architecture images have changes from the previous step highlighted in red.
+The architecture diagram images have changes from the previous step highlighted in red.
+There is also a concise [cheatsheet](cheatsheet.html) that summarizes the key changes at each step.

 If you get completely stuck and are feeling like giving up, then you should "cheat" by referring to the same step or functionality in